Simba rebellion: Orientale province

-On 6 March 1966 government forces recaptured Ponthierville (modern Ubundu) which has been under rebel control since August 1964.
+On 6 March 1966 government forces recaptured Ponthierville (modern Ubundu) which had been under rebel control since August 1964.
 One day later 200 rebels with Chinese made rifles were captured near Poko.
 On 13 April government captured Bondo and Opala in the north, followed by Bafwasende on 5 May.
 In June 1966 government forces entered Batama.

-On 27 May 1967 while being chased by government forces general Simba leader Gaston Ngalo had killed a European nun he was holding hostage since 1964, Winnie Davies.
-Father Alphonse Strijbosh managed to escape, he was the last European hostage in rebel hands.
+On 27 May 1967, while being chased by government forces, Simba leader General Gaston Ngalo killed Winnie Davies, a European nun he had been holding hostage since 1964.
+Father Alphonse Strijbosh managed to escape; he was the last European hostage in rebel hands.

 On 8 January 1969 Gaston Ngalo was captured and subsequently executed in Kisangani.

 South Kivu

 In April 1966, Operation South's Phase Two was launched.
 At first, 5 Commando under Major Peters advanced along Lake Tanganyika to Uvira, paralleled by a mixed force of 6 Commando and 5 Infantry Battalion to the west.
 These two columns cleared rebels on their pathway.
 After two months of fighting, Phase Three was initiated.
 At this point, 5 Commando, 9 Commando, 8 Infantry Battalion, 13 Infantry Battalion, and two platoons of 6 Commando were gathered in Uvira.
 They then advanced along the Ruzizi River to Bukavu.
 Meanwhile, other 6 Commando elements and 5 Infantry Battalion moved to link up with the ANC garrison at Mwenga.

 The remaining Simba rebels were mainly concentrated along the Pende-Mende-Wamaza-Kongolo road, where they still enjoyed substantial local support.
 On 14 July, this area was designated as the area for Operation South's Phase Four to contain and eliminate the last insurgents.
 However, this phase was never carried out due to the outbreak of the Stanleyville mutinies.